-- Add nap-tack stitches, also known as knock-down stitches, which are stitches that go underneath parts of the design to tack down nap on fabrics.
+- Add nap-tack stitches, known as knockdown stitches in Embrilliance, which are stitches that go underneath parts of the design to tack down nap on fabrics.
 These are great when embroidering towels and blankets, for instance, and are made very simply by this program.
-In my Hatch embroidery software, creating a knockdown stitch is much more difficult, although there are more customization options.
-If you want to learn more, check out how to make a knockdown embroidery design.
+In my Hatch embroidery software, creating a Hatch smash stitch is much more difficult, although there are more customization options.

 - Change stitch density to make designs work better for thicker or thinner fabrics.

 - Resizing a pattern while keeping stitch density constant.
-Taking a 2″ wide 1000-stitch design and making it into a 3″ wide 1000-stitch design is a much less dense design, for instance.
-You will want to rescale with stitch density and length in mind.
+Taking a 2″ wide 1000-stitch design and making it into a 3″ wide 1000-stitch design is not ideal, for instance.
+You will want to rescale with constant stitch density and length in mind.
 There is a limit to resizing and still producing good results, however.